Huizhou Pingtan Airport

-Huizhou Pingtan Airport is a dual-use military and civil airport serving the city of Huizhou in Guangdong Province, China.
+Huizhou Pingtan Airport is a dual-use military and civil airport serving the city of Huizhou in South Central China's Guangdong province.
 It is located in the town of Pingtan in Huiyang District, 20 kilometers from the city center.
 The military airport served commercial flights between 1985 and 2002, but stopped when the military was forbidden to operate commercial businesses.

+In 2025, the airport operated 52 routes, serving 43 destinations across 41 cities.
+According to the Civil Aviation Administration of China, in 2025, the airport recorded 25,638 flight take-offs and landings, 11,661.4 metric tons of cargo movements, and 3.365 million passenger movements, representing a year-on-year increases of 17.0%, 24.7% and 18.1% respectively.